-Trump Says Administration's Response To Hurricane In Puerto Rico 'A 10'
+Trump Says Administration's Response To Hurricane In Puerto Rico A '10'

 Long said a "traditional recovery" on the island "is going to require a solution far greater than what FEMA typically puts down."

-Mike Sprayberry, who is the state of North Carolina's emergency management director and president of the National Emergency Management Association, recently told NPR there are also disaster reservists to call on to help with the recovery from not just the recent string of hurricanes but the wildfires in California.
+Mike Sprayberry, who is the state of North Carolina's emergency management director and president of the National Emergency Management Association, recently told NPR that there are also disaster reservists to call on to help with the recovery from not just the recent string of hurricanes but also the wildfires in California.

-States are pitching in to help each other too as part of an emergency management assistance compact.
-"I've got 10 people down in Puerto Rico," Sprayberry said, adding "we're not the only ones.
+States are pitching in to help one another as part of an emergency management assistance compact.
+"I've got 10 people down in Puerto Rico," Sprayberry said, adding, "We're not the only ones.
 There's a lot of folks that are helping out.
 It's very efficient and I think it's the best of America and what we have to give."

 Sprayberry said FEMA may need to expand if the number of disasters it needs to respond to keeps growing, as some believe is possible with the effects of climate change.